pouriyajamshidi/tcping/README.md

 ![Download](https://img.shields.io/github/downloads/pouriyajamshidi/tcping/total.svg?label=DOWNLOADS&logo=github)
 ![Docker Pulls](https://img.shields.io/docker/pulls/pouriyajamshidi/tcping)

 A cross-platform ping program for `TCP` ports inspired by the Linux's ping utility.
-This program will send `TCP` probes to an `IP address` or a `hostname` specified by you and prints the result.
-It works with both `IPv4` and `IPv6`.
+This program will send `TCP` probes to an `IP address` or a `hostname` specified by you and prints the results.
+It supports both `IPv4` and `IPv6`.

-TCPING uses different `TCP sequence numbering` for successful and unsuccessful probes, so that when you look at the results and spot a failed probe, understanding the total packet drops to that point would be illustrative enough.
+**TCPING** uses different `TCP sequence numbering` for _successful_ and _unsuccessful_ probes, so that when you look at the results and spot a failed probe, inferring the total packet drops to that point would be easy.

+Here are some of the features of **TCPING**:

+- An alternative to `ping` in environments that `ICMP` is blocked.
 - Monitor your network connection.
 - Determine packet loss.
 - Analyze the network's latency.
-- Show `min`/`avg`/`max` probes latency.
+- Calculate `minimum`, `average` and `maximum` latency of network probes.
-- Print connection statistics by pressing the `Enter` key and without stopping the program.
+- Print connection statistics by pressing the `Enter` key, without stopping the program.
-- Use the `-r` flag to retry hostname resolution after a predetermined number of ping failures.
-If you want to test your `DNS` load balancing or Global Server Load Balancer `(GSLB)`, you should utilize this option.
+- Retry hostname resolution after a predetermined number of probe failures by using the `-r` flag .
+Suitable to test your `DNS` load balancing or Global Server Load Balancer `(GSLB)`.
-- Enforce using `IPv4` or `IPv6` address resolution
+- Enforce using `IPv4` or `IPv6`.
-- Display the longest encountered downtime and uptime duration and time.
+- Display the longest encountered `downtime` and `uptime` duration and time.
-- Monitor and audit your peers network.
+- Monitor and audit your peers network (SLA).
-- Calculate the total uptime/downtime when conducting a maintenance.
+- Calculate the total uptime or downtime of your network when conducting a maintenance.
-- An alternative to `ping` in environments that `ICMP` is blocked.

 ---